sachinjojode/SJ-Interactive-Lab-Hub/Lab 1/README.md

 \*\***Give us feedback on Tinkerbelle.**\*\*

 Tinkerbelle looks great and it is designed super well.
 It is intuitive and easy to set up.
-The only feedback that I have is that for our scenario of prototyping the device, since my partner and I were in different locations, as I commute from Long Island and he lives on campus, we were not able to meet and work on the prototype videos together.
+The only feedback that I have is that for our scenario of prototyping the device, since my partners and I were in different locations, we were not able to meet and work on the prototype videos together.
 Therefore, since you need to be on the same Wi-Fi to use Tinkerbelle, we had to explore other opportunities.
 Overall, super well built.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.